gradle/gradle/design-docs/build-initialisation.md

 # Implementation approach

-A new plugin called `build-setup` will be added.
+A new plugin called `build-init` will be added.
 Generally, this plugin will be used in a source tree that may or may not be empty and that contains no Gradle build.
 The plugin will infer the project model from the contents of the source tree, as described below, and generate the necessary Gradle build files and supporting files.